alist-org/docs/docs/guide/advanced/balance.md

 It is required that the file structures in the two storages are exactly the same, and the program will automatically poll all storages for download/request.

+Different network disks can be used, but the file directories must be consistent.

 ### how to use​

 One storage can be added normally, and the other storage can be added with the mount path of `the first storage mount path + .balance + any other content`.